-Finding an application form: Because the scheme, and therefore the applications, are specific to each local council, there isn’t an easy one-stop location for application forms, however a quick google search will easily send you on the right path:
+Finding an application form: Because the scheme is specific to each local council, there isn’t an easy one-stop location for application forms.
+However,, a quick Google search will send you on the right path:

 Once you’ve submitted an application, you will be subjected to a programmed inspection shortly after.
 The result of this will be in the form of a rating, as well as a certificate and window sticker detailing your rating.